xapi-project/xen-api/README.markdown

 Build and Install
 -----------------

-To build xen-api from source, we recommend using [opam](https://opam.ocaml.org/doc/Manual.html) with the [xs-opam](https://github.com/xapi-project/xs-opam) remote (farther explanation in it's [readme](https://github.com/xapi-project/xs-opam/blob/master/README.md)).
+To build xen-api from source, we recommend using [opam](https://opam.ocaml.org/doc/Manual.html) with the [xs-opam](https://github.com/xapi-project/xs-opam) repository (farther explanation in its [readme](https://github.com/xapi-project/xs-opam/blob/master/README.md)).

 1) Install `opam` and `git` with your package manager.